Plusnet Broadband Review (Updated June 2026)

 Is customer support really UK based?

 Yes.
-Plusnet says its support is UK based and available seven days a week, with phone support open 8am to 8pm.
+Plusnet says its support is UK based and available seven days a week, with phone support open 8am to 8pm, Monday to Sunday.

 Does Plusnet offer landlines or Digital Voice?

-New Plusnet packages are broadband only.
-Older landline-based services will not be supported from 2027, so if you still need a home phone you will usually need a separate VoIP service or another provider that includes digital calling.
+New Plusnet packages are broadband only and do not include a home phone service.
+Older landline-based services will not be supported from 2027, so if you still need a home phone, telecare device or alarm connection, you should arrange an alternative before moving package.

 🏆 How We Rated Plusnet